 As you may know, hawks are considered to be birds of prey.
 This means that they are carnivores that eat carrion (dead animals) or animals that they hunt.
-In this article, we will discuss the hawk’s diet more in-depth by addressing various hawk species and habitats, the typical diet of the hawk, and strategies for protecting your backyard from these predators.
+In this article, we will discuss the hawk’s diet more in-depth by addressing various hawk species and habitats, and the typical diet of hawks.

 The red-tailed hawk is the most well-known species of hawk on the continent.
 They can be identified by their namesake, their brownish-red tail.
 They are commonly found in almost every state in the U.S. except for Alaska, Hawaii, and North Dakota.
 As you might expect based on how common they are, they can be found across many different types of habitats.